How retailers can prepare for Black Friday

 Black Friday is a global phenomenon which grows in both revenue and duration every year.

-Originally an American event that takes place the day after Thanksgiving, it has now cemented its place in the UK retail calendar as the biggest shopping day of the year.
+Originally an American event taking place the day after Thanksgiving, it has now cemented its place in the UK retail calendar as the biggest shopping day of the year.

 Many shoppers will be looking to grab a Christmas gift and studies show 40% of customers begin researching their Christmas shopping list in October.
 This makes Black Friday the ideal event for boosting seasonal sales.

-Building suspense around your upcoming price drops can work great.
-Use social media, emails or in-store leaflets to give customers a sneak peek at what you will be offering on this November.
+It's never too early to start preparing your Black Friday signs and marketing to build suspense around upcoming price drops.
+Use social media, emails, Black Friday sale signage and in-store leaflets to give customers a sneak peek at what you will be offering this November.

 Electronics are typically the best sellers on Black Friday.
-Learn from previous years and stock up on these items, display them near the front and keep your price competitive.
+Learn from previous years and stock up on the most popular items, display them near the front and keep your price competitive.

 Optimise your store

 People generally don't go to stores on Black Friday for a leisurely shop.
 They know what they want and want to get it quickly and leave.
 Many of your shoppers will have already researched your sale online.

-All of your sale offers should be at the front of your store on your main promotional aisle.
-This way, Black Friday shoppers can come in with little disruption to the rest of your store.
+All of your primary sale offers should be at the front of your store on your main promotional aisle, with prominent Black Friday signs.
+This way, Black Friday shoppers can come in and find what they want with the least possible disruption to the rest of your store.

-Some retailers operate a one in one out system.
-People can begin to queue and then once the sale officially opens, only 10 or so people are allowed in the store at once.
-This is a great way to operate a fair first come first serve system to avoid trouble.
+Some retailers operate a one-in-one-out system.
+People can begin to queue and then, once the sale officially opens, only 10 or so people are allowed in the store at once.
+This is a great way to operate a fair first-come-first-served system to avoid trouble.

-Make sure your products are clearly labelled with shelf talkers, posters or show card frames and not all in one location.
+Make sure your products are clearly labelled with shelf talkers, posters or showcard frames and not all crammed into one location.
 For example, spread your TVs around to avoid crowds gathering in one place.

 Prep your staff